cytix-software/AppSec-Detection-Framework/README.md

         └── index.php
 ```

-The config file defines the information required by the deployment framework.
+The `config.json` file defines the information required by the deployment framework.
 This should be structured

 ```json
 {